Niton: History

 Prehistoric lithic implements dating to the lower Palaeolithic constitute the oldest evidence of occupation of the area by hominids at some point in the early to mid Pleistocene.
 These are namely Acheulean handaxes, that have been discovered on the Undercliff coastline beneath the village.
-Later prehistoric findspots show evidence of mesolithic and neolithic activity.
+Later prehistoric findspots show evidence of Mesolithic and Neolithic activity.

 Bronze Age round barrows are situated at several points on St Catherine's Down.
 These were used as burial monuments and perhaps territorial markers by Bronze Age communities.
 The historical parish boundary with Chale to the north follows these barrows, tentatively suggesting this is an ancient boundary between neighbouring communities that has persisted.
 Further Bronze Age evidence has been found at St Catherine's Point.

 Close to Niton is the sheltered and remote Puckaster Cove, which was once proposed to have been used by Greek and Phoenician traders during the Bronze Age.
 Although this is not widely accepted and little evidence exists to support the claim.

 Evidence of Roman and Iron Age occupation has been found at St Catherine's Point, which may have been the site of a Roman military outpost, most likely a beacon or signal station.
 Some of these finds include middens, with one containing the skeletal remains of a young girl.

+On 1 April 1933 the parish of Whitwell was merged with Niton.
+On 1 December 1980, the new parish was renamed to "Niton & Whitwell".
+In 1931 the civil parish of Niton (prior to the merge) had a population of 868.